 FAST FACTS: Graduate Special Education Licensure with Optional M.S. in Special Education

 *Tuition rates are for the 2021-22 academic year.
 Additional fees and costs for course materials may apply.
 Total program cost and completion time varies depending on transfer credits and individual program plans.
 Tuition rates are subject to change.

 The Academic and Behavioral Strategist (ABS) license prepares teachers to serve the needs of students with mild to moderate academic and social needs in the disability areas of learning disabilities (LD), emotional or behavioral disorders (EBD), developmental cognitive disabilities (DCD), other health disorders (OHD) and autism spectrum disorders (ASD).
-The ABS offering at St. Scholastica is a second license, added to either an elementary or secondary teaching licensure.
-The role of the Academic Behavioral Strategist is to serve students with mild to moderate disabilities; collaborate and consult with families, classroom, and special education teachers and other service providers to design and implement individualized education program plans.
+The ABS offering at St. Scholastica is a second license, added to either an elementary, secondary, or K-12 teaching licensure.
+The role of the Academic Behavioral Strategist is to collaborate and consult with families, classroom, and special education teachers and other service providers to design and implement individualized education program plans that serve students with mild to moderate disabilities.

-The Graduate Special Education Licensure Program program at The College of St. Scholastica is an online program designed for practicing teachers looking to transition to the field of special education, though is open to those in other fields and other states that would benefit from the curriculum.
+The Graduate Special Education Licensure program at The College of St. Scholastica is online and designed for practicing teachers looking to transition to the field of special education, though it is open to those in other fields and other states that would benefit from the curriculum.
 This pathway allows working teachers to earn their Minnesota Academic and Behavioral Strategist (K-12) license while also pursuing a Master of Science degree.
-This teacher certification program starts once each year in the fall.
-However, prospective students are encouraged to apply early.
+This teacher certification program supports Fall and Spring starts.
+Prospective students are encouraged to apply early.